Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/11684

 dc.subjectModeling approachesen_US

-dc.titleAnalytical Modeling Methods in Machining: A State of the Art on Application, Recent Challenges, and Future Trendsen_US
+dc.titleAnalytical Modeling Methods in Machining: a State of the Art on Application, Recent Challenges, and Future Trendsen_US

 dc.typeReviewen_US